ENG 501 - Structure of the English Language

 Primarily for English MA/MS students, ENG 502 is an introduction to graduate studies in English including histories, challenges, and debates in English studies.
 This course is required of all students in the Masters program and should be taken within the students first year.

-ENG 503 - Marginalized Literatures
+ENG 503 - Power, Identity, and Representation

 Hours: 3

-Marginalized Literatures - Three semester hours A study of emergent or historically marginalized literatures that considers the relationship between important social categories such as class, race, nationality or sexuality and imaginative works that represent these categories in a range of historical, cultural, and national contexts.
+This course is a study of emergent or historically marginalized literatures that considers the relationship between important social categories such as class, race, nationality or sexuality and imaginative works that represent these categories in a range of historical, cultural, and national contexts.
 The course may focus on contemporary or historical literatures from any world culture, and the primary focus will be on considering the limits of modernity, group identity, and national consciousness as objects of literary and cultural analysis.
 May be repeated for credit when the emphasis changes.

 ENG 504 - Graphic Narratives